MilicaMilekic/webfaculty/README.md

  - When the admin logs in, his page view contains information about all the students and the professors, and he has the ability to update, delete, and add grades, students, and professors.
- Technologies I used for this project are:
+ - Technologies I used for this project are:
-- MySQL
+-MySQL
-- Java Server Pages
+-Java Server Pages
-- GlassFish Server
+-GlassFish Server
-- HTML and CSS(Bootstrap)
+-HTML and CSS(Bootstrap)
-- AJAX
+-AJAX